NickChapman1988/SleepingDragonTerrain/README.md

 #### Navbar
 * I wanted users to easily be able to navigate the site from every page.
 * The navbar resizes responsively to still be visible on mobile devices, with the site logo disappearing to make room as the screen size reduces.
+* The navbar uses a static colour change to indicate present site location, and colour change hover effect on the icons whilst navigating to a new page.
+* The user can click on the logo or navbar to take the user back to the Home page.

+#### Home
+* Contains animated jumbotron image to showcase an example of commission work.
+* Text on top of jumbotron image draws attention to site's goal and the related call-to-action button, allowing users to quickly understand the site's purpose and get in touch.

+#### About
+* This page consists of four areas with key information on what the business sells, who we are and details of the commission process.

+#### Gallery
+* Contains multiple responsive gallery sections divided by 'theme' (which can easily be added to as more work is completed).
+* Number of images displayed responds to screen size so as to minimise scrolling on smaller devices.

+#### Contact
+* Allows users to get in touch and detail aspects of any work they'd like to commission.

 #### Footer
 * Includes social media clickable icons linking to respective social medias sites, opening in new tabs when clicked.

+### Existing Features
+My website was designed to present key information quickly and easily, and make the booking process as simple as possible to avoid info overload for users.
+I designed it so that it was clear and consistent across all pages and is accessible on all devices.
+* Home page: Fixed navbar allowing the user to easily navigate through the site.
+Multiple "Get in touch" buttons (one in jumbotron, one above footer) so the user could submit an enquiry from multiple points on the page.
+* Gallery: Instead of using a carousel, for the Gallery page I used a multiple simple grid-based galleries as it was visually more appealing and better formatted on all devices.
+* Contact: Multiple CTA buttons linking to Contact form to allow easy access to the form; form requires at least name and email address to be complete, to prevent submission of empty forms
+* Footer: Spacious footer with clearly visible social media icons, with colour change and grow hover effects to really make them stand out.
+Ample space for more features to be added.

+### Features Left to Implement
+* Expansion of galleries: where users can click the 'theme' they're interested in to be taken to a full gallery page with a lot more images of that theme
+* Expansion of footer: space has been left to add extra info in the footer, such as contact details, links to other relevant sites etc.
+* Functionality of forms submitted: beyond the scope of the modules so far but will learn this in future modules.
+* 'Scroll to Top' and internal navigation on Gallery page: a 'Scroll to Top' button would make navigating the gallery page much easier, especially on mobile devices.
+As the galleries expand, adding in internal navigation so users can jump to the gallery sections they're interested in would make the user experience much better.

 ## Technologies Used